shivannis/xandr-docs-public/xandr-docs/articles/monetize/engagement-metrics-report.md

 ---
-title: Monetize - Engagement Metrics Report
+title: Microsoft Monetize - Engagement Metrics Report
 description: The article outlines the Engagement Metrics report, exclusive to Xandr Publisher Adserver customers, which furnishes details on ad viewability.
 It also identifies issues that may hinder Xandr from accurately measuring the viewability of an impression. ms.date: 10/28/2023
 ---

-# Monetize - Engagement metrics report
+# Microsoft Monetize - Engagement metrics report

 The Engagement Metrics report provides information about ad viewability, as well as indicating any problems that might be preventing Xandr from measuring an impression's viewability.
 This report is only available for Xandr Publisher Adserver customers.